artemu78/OpenAI-API-Explorer/README.md

-# ChatGPT Summarizer Chrome Extension
+# OpenAI API Explorer Chrome Extension

 This is a simple Chrome extension that uses the OpenAI ChatGPT API to summarize selected text on a webpage.
 The summarized text is then displayed in an alert.